 The President is ultimately responsible for ensuring that meetings stay on track, timelines are respected, everyone’s voice is heard, and goals are accomplished.
 To chair effectively, you must:

-Read or call for motions, call for votes on an issue, ensure votes are counted and recorded in the minutes (if required)
+- Read or call for motions, call for votes on an issue, and ensure votes are counted and recorded in the minutes (if required)

 If you do not follow the processes outlined in the constitution or by-laws, you could put your club in a situation where actions were taken or money was spent that was not lawfully agreed upon.
 You do not want to put yourself, your board, or your members in that situation.

 According to Boardable.com, there are some simple practices you can master to make meetings go more smoothly.
 Remember, the more your attendees feel their time and expertise are being respected, the more engaged and invested they will be in the meeting outcomes.